API Reference · v1

 All API calls are made over HTTPS to:

 The current API version is v1, included in the path.
-Breaking changes โ€” if any โ€” will ship under a new version prefix.
-Additive changes (new fields, new optional parameters) may be made to v1 without notice; clients should ignore unknown fields.
+Any breaking changes will ship under a new version prefix.
+Additive changes (new fields, new optional parameters) can land in v1 without notice; clients should ignore unknown fields.

 How matching works

-1. Scrape โ€” We poll every NBA team, the league account, and active broadcast-partner accounts on X every 2 minutes via Apify.
+1. Scrape.
+We poll every team, league, and active broadcast-partner account on X every couple of minutes.

-2. Resolve game โ€” Each clip is tagged with a gameId based on the posting account and timestamp (for team posts) or caption + broadcaster schedule (for league/partner posts).
+2. Resolve game.
+Each clip is tagged with a gameId based on the posting account and timestamp (for team posts) or caption and broadcaster schedule (for league and partner posts).

-4. Match & store โ€” Gemini returns the exact play with a confidence level, which we store on the clip row in SQLite.
+4. Match and store.
+The model returns the exact play with a confidence level, which we store on the clip row.

-5. Serve โ€” When you query the API, we return the pre-matched clip directly.
+5. Serve.
+When you query the API, we return the pre-matched clip.
 No per-request AI cost.

 i

-Typical latency from play to matched clip: 3โ€“8 minutes end-to-end during a live game.
-The biggest variable is how quickly the source account posts the video.
-Team accounts average 4โ€“6 minutes; broadcast partners average 8โ€“15 minutes.
+Typical latency from play to matched clip: 3 to 8 minutes end-to-end during a live game.
+The biggest variable is how fast the source account posts the video.
+Team accounts average 4 to 6 minutes, broadcast partners average 8 to 15 minutes.

 Game IDs